ioer-dresden/carto-lab-docker/docs/configuration.md

 ```

 !!! note
-    At the moment, disabling jupytext means that the extension will
+    Until Carto-Lab Docker Version 0.26.1, disabling jupytext meant that the extension had to
     be uninstalled on runtime using conda.
 In our tests, simply disabling
     jupytext was not enough to solve the conflicts with the live
     collaboration extension.
 This means that setting `DISABLE_JUPYTEXT=true`
     can increase the startup time of Carto-Lab Docker.
+This problem has been fixed in
+    Carto-Lab Docker version 0.27.0 onwards.

 ## Disable jupyterlab-git extension